x7zhong/WRF-DL/README.md

-This github is the code implementation corresponding to the article "WRF-DL v1.0: A Bridge between WRF v4.3 and Deep Learning Parameterizations and its Application to Atmospheric Radiative Transferr"
+This github is the code implementation corresponding to the article "WRF-ML v1.0: A Bridge between WRF v4.3 and Machine Learning Parameterizations and its Application to Atmospheric Radiative Transferr"

 # Code description: